 The programme addresses the many topical issues relating to the relevance of the Fourth Industrial Revolution to the Information or Knowledge Society.

-Steps on how to apply are outlined in the brochure below:
+More info on the course and steps on how to apply are outlined in the brochure below:

 Other career enhancing programmes

 |Postgraduate Diploma (PGD) Compliance|

 The following programmes form part of the Postgraduate Diploma Compliance: